 State and local government agencies are authorised to release other information in response to an informal request, subject to any reasonable conditions an agency imposes, without the need for an application to be lodged under Formal Access.
 Council encourages applications for access to information to be made, initially, under the informal request provisions set out in Section 8 of the GIPA Act.
-Council’s Access to Information Policy and Guidelines and Agency Information Guide list the types of information that is available.
+Council’s Access to Information Policy, Access to Information Guidelines and Agency Information Guide list the types of information that is available.
 Complete the Informal Request for Information Form to make an informal information request.
 (No fee is required for an Informal Request, however, fees not exceeding Council’s photocopying charges will apply in accordance with Council’s adopted Fees and Charges).

 4. Formal release application:

 Under Part 4 of the GIPA Act, Council can release information in response to a formal access application.
 This is the last resort for obtaining Council information if it is not available in any other way.
 Generally, a Formal Access Application is required if your application involves: